rgervacio/learning-audacity/docs/applying-common-audio-effects/change-tempo-speed-and-pitch.md

     <img src="/learning-audacity/assets/images/Tools Toolbar - Selection Tool.png" />

-1. Select the section of audio where you want to change the tempo.
+1. Select the track(s) or section(s) of audio where you want to change the tempo.

 1. Go to **Effect** \> **Change Tempo**.